 Coordination is the ability to efficiently use all resources, physical, mental and emotional, in order to complete a task.
 Impairment in coordination leads to wasted effort and inefficiency.
 By working on coordination an occupational therapist greatly enhances a child’s ability to perform tasks.

-Fine motor skill (or dexterity) is the coordination of small muscles, in movements usually involving the synchronization of hands and fingers with the eyes.
+Fine motor skill (or dexterity) is the ability to coordinate small muscles in movements and usually involves synchronized use of hands, fingers and eyes.

-Gross motor skills are involved in movement and coordination of the arms, legs, and other large body parts and movements.
+Gross motor skills are the ability to perform coordinated movements using the arms, legs, and other large body parts.
 They participate in actions such as running, crawling, swimming, etc.

-Social skills are the skills we use to communicate and interact with each other, both verbally and non-verbally, through gestures, body language and our personal appearance.
+Social skills comprise the ability to communicate and interact with others, both verbally and non-verbally, through gestures, body language and our personal appearance, in a meaningful way.

-Sensory integration is the process by which we receive information through our senses, organize this information, and use it to participate in everyday activities.
+Sensory integration is the process of receiving information through our senses, organizing this information, and using it to participate in everyday activities.